Tostaky71/MSCV2_RoboticsProject/README.md

 And in the second part, we use RGBD-SLAM approach.
 RGBDSLAM acquire colored 3D models of objects and indoor scenes with a Kinect-style camera quickly.
 The input data which it uses is colored point cloud which is aquired by RTAB-Map package which is a RGB-D SLAM approach with real-time constraints.
 So, by reading the 2D map which we gaind in the first part, the robot localise itself and based apone that, and by using the rtabmap package, buils a 3D map.

-RGBDSLAM acquire colored 3D models of objects and indoor scenes with a Kinect-style camera quickly.

 <a name="dependencies"></a>
 ## Dependencies